tidwall/rtree/README.md

 * 1995 Sphere volume fix for degeneracy problem submitted by Paul Brook
 * 2004 Templated C++ port by Greg Douglas
 * 2016 Go port by Josh Baker
+* 2018 Added kNN and merged in some of the RBush logic by Vladimir Agafonkin

 License
 -------